vicoslab/dis_tutorial1/README.md

 For more useful code snippets, check out the [ROS 2 Cookbook](https://github.com/mikeferguson/ros2_cookbook).

+Since running several different nodes in parallel requires multiple terminals, we recommend you to use a terminal emulator that is able to display several terminals in a single window.
+A good choice is [Terminator](https://gnome-terminator.org/).
+You can install it with `sudo apt install terminator`.
+It should also be preinstalled on the classroom computers.
+You can split the screen horizontally or verically with the shortcuts `ctrl + shift + e` and `ctrl + shift + o`, respectively.

-ROS 2 is still under heavy development, as such any issues you encounter might not necessarily be entirely your fault.
+ROS 2 is still under heavy development, and as such, any issues you encounter might not necessarily be entirely your fault.
 One example is the `SetuptoolsDeprecationWarning: setup.py install is deprecated.` warning for all python packages, which can be ignored.

+In order for your packages to be visible to ROS2, you will need to run `source install/setup_local.bash` in your workspace directory after build.
+As this holds for all terminals, a good idea is to add the following to your `.bashrc` file: `source /home/<user>/ros2_workspace/install/local_setup.bash`

-Remember to run `colcon build` after every change or set up an alias for symlinking python scripts and config files e.g. `alias colcon_make='colcon build --symlink-install'` If you run into any build errors that don't make any sense try deleting the `build`, `log` and `install` directories and run a fresh build again.
+Running `colcon build` is necessary after any source code changes, but only for C++ nodes (or messages/services).
+If writing python nodes, and you build the package using the flag `--symlink-install`, the links to your python source files were created and changing your code should work without building the package again.
+If you run into any build errors that don't make any sense, try deleting the `build`, `log` and `install` directories and run the build again.

 Here are some other useful colcon parameters:
 - `--cmake-args=-DCMAKE_BUILD_TYPE=Release` (disable debugging, enable compile time optimization)